Suspected Thugs Threaten To Deal With Fayose At South-west PDP Congress

 Earlier on Monday, Fayose’s spokesman, Lere Olayinka, had accused the former NURTW boss of spearheading attacks on the former Ekiti State governor.

-Olayinka in a statement sent to LEADERSHIP had alleged that thugs led by Axilliary barricaded the entrance to the PDP congress venue with a view to preventing other delegates apart from those from Oyo state from gaining access.
+Olayinka in a statement sent to LEADERSHIP had alleged that thugs led by Axilliary were barricading entrance to the PDP congress venue with a view to preventing other delegates apart from those from Oyo state from gaining access.

 “Except for the intervention of some security operatives, it would have been a different story.